 Update Jellyfin Media Server

 To update your Jellyfin Media Server, you can use the standard apt commands, just like you would for any other package on your system.
-This makes updating Jellyfin a simple process.
+This makes updating Jellyfin simple.

 To check for updates, run the following command: